The Web

 this educational Web site offers a research-based concept of how to

-intentionally change your personality by reorganizing the subselves
+intentionally harmonize your personality by meeting and reorganizing the subselves

 that comprise it.